Getting error code 229 on your Lennox® furnace?

 Estimated Repair Cost for Furnace Error Code 229

-A blocked vent or a draft can also generate the error, so your Midway Services Expert will check other parts of your furnace first.
+A blocked vent or a draft can also generate the error, so your Midway Services Expert will look at other parts of your furnace first.

 Rely on the Experts at Midway Services